 - Make sure that patients with active TB are isolated, treated and cured.

-- Screen immigrants at risk for TB to make sure they don't have active TB and provide treatment as needed
+- Screen immigrants at risk for TB to make sure they don't have active TB and help them access treatment as needed.

 Health and Wellness

 - (ABCD) Access to Baby and Child Dentistry